thetalesofj/Weather-App/README.md

 # Weather App

-This is a weather application built using the OpenWeatherMap API.
-The application includes temperature (max and min), humidity, real feel, daily forecast, sunrise and sunset
+A simple weather app built with React and TailwindCSS.

 ## Table of Contents